janlelis/unicode-emoji/README.md

 => ["🍱", "🍘", "🍙", "🍚", "🍛", "🍜", "🍝", "🍠", "🍢", "🍣", "🍤", "🍥", "🥮", "🍡", "🥟", "🥠", "🥡"]
 ```

-Please note that categories might change with future versions of the Emoji standard.
-This gem will issue warnings when attempting to retrieve old categories using the `#list` method.
+Please note that categories might change with future versions of the Emoji standard, also this has not happened often.

 A list of all Emoji (generated from this gem) can be found at [character.construction/emoji](https://character.construction/emoji).

-### Properties
+### Properties Data

 Allows you to access the codepoint data form Unicode's [emoji-data.txt](https://www.unicode.org/Public/16.0.0/ucd/emoji/emoji-data.txt) file: